The Ultimate Guide to Museums in Charlotte

 Neighborhood: Uptown

-This free gallery located on the first floor of the Foundation for the Carolinas on Tryon Street features art pieces (contemporary glass is the star of the exhibit) from the personal collection of Issac and the late Sonia Luski, two of the city’s top philanthropists and art connoisseurs.
+This free gallery located on the first floor of the Foundation for the Carolinas, on Tryon Street, features art pieces from the personal collection of Isaac and the late Sonia Luski, two of the city’s top philanthropists and art connoisseurs.

 History